Straight and True: Plot

 In the MCU, Bubbles tells Greggs more about Marlo's organization and names Chris Partlow as his chief bodyguard.
 He gives Greggs a disposable phone previously used by Fruit.
 McNulty continues following Bell and approaches him in his copy shop.
 Bell responds by brazenly offering to sell him a condominium in his development, to which McNulty states his disappointment as he had high hopes for their continuing game of cat and mouse.
 McNulty tells Prez and Freamon that Bell has become "the bank" - working legitimate businesses to produce funds to buy packages of narcotics for distribution that he will never touch.
 Greggs tracks down Marlo and finds Bell visiting him at his headquarters.
 Inside, Bell tries to persuade Marlo to join the Co-Op and is met with silent treatment.
 After Bell leaves, Marlo tells his people to gather weapons.

 While attending an open house event at his sons' school, McNulty encounters D'Agostino doing fundraising work.
-The two flirt and end up having a one night stand.
-However, D'Agostino rejects McNulty's further advances after they have sex, turning her full attention immediately to her work.
-Meanwhile, Omar's crew prepare weapons for their next heist.
-Tension is still high between Dante and Kimmy over the former's accidental killing of Tosha.
-Omar warns them that they must get along or leave the crew.
+The two flirt and end up having a one night stand, before D'Agostino tells McNulty off so that she can focus on her work.
+Meanwhile, Omar's crew prepare weapons for their next heist, and Omar warns Dante and Kimmy that they must get along or leave the crew.